Universality conditions of unified classical and quantum reservoir computing

-We denote this echo reservoir computer as $\cC = \cC(E,h)$. \end{definition} Usually, one refers to $x_t \in \r^N $ as the reservoir state at time $t$ and to $h$ as the readout function.
+We denote this echo reservoir computer as $\cC = \cC(E,H)$. \end{definition} Usually, one refers to $x_t \in \ns_2 $ as the reservoir state at time $t$ and to $H$ as the readout function.
 Generally, one defines more general reservoir computers, without requiring causality and time-invariance.
-Here, we are assuming that echo reservoir computers are causal and time-invariant by definition, since all the universality results pertain systems with these properties.
+Here, we are assuming that echo reservoir computers are causal and time-invariant by definition since all the universality results pertain to systems with these properties.
 Moreover, we remark that, according to the above definition, any echo reservoir computer associates a unique output to any input.
 In the literature, such property is known as the \textit{echo state property}.
-The notion of standard echo reservoir computer fulfills a compactness condition, since we are assuming $E_i$ to be bounded filters.
-Namely, if $u\in S^T_{n,K}$, then $x\in S^T_{N,K'} $ for some $K'>0$. \\ Any echo reservoir computer naturally defines a BCTI filter $R_{(E,H)}$, that we call the reservoir filter associated to the echo reservoir computer $\cC(E,h)$, defined by
+The notion of a echo reservoir computer fulfills a standard compactness condition since we are assuming $E$ to be a bounded filter.
+Namely, if $u\in S^{T,\ns_1}_{K}$, then $x\in S^{T,\ns_2}_{K'} $ for some $K'>0$. \\ Any echo reservoir computer naturally defines a real BCTI filter $R_{(E,H)}$, that we call the reservoir filter associated with the echo reservoir computer $\cC(E,H)$, defined by

-Then, recalling that any BCTI filter determines a unique functional, we can associate to any echo reservoir computer a functional, that for simplicity we still denote $R_{(E,h)}$.